To speak to Dr Logan Robinson's secretary, please phone 03 355 6397.

 Dr Logan RobinsonMB Chb, PG Dip Ophth BS (Distinction), FRANZCO

 Vitreoretinal surgery, diseases of the retina and macula, refractive cataract surgery

-Logan continued his professional development in Wellington and Christchurch, completing a fellowship in vitreoretinal surgery at Wellington Hospital.
-Moving to the UK in 2014 he completed a second vitreoretinal surgery fellowship.
-This time it was at the Manchester Royal Eye Hospital – one of only two such dedicated eye hospitals in the UK.
+Logan completed a fellowship in Retinal surgery at Wellington Hospital in 2014.
+Moving to the UK in 2014 he completed a second Retinal surgery fellowship at the Manchester Royal Eye Hospital – one of only two such dedicated eye hospitals in the UK.

-Logan prides himself on his communication skills which are of great assistance to patients for understanding their condition and making informed treatment decisions.
+Logan prides himself on his communication skills which are of great assistance to help patients for understand their condition and make informed treatment decisions.

 Away from work Logan is an avid sports fan, particularly rugby and cricket, or any sport his two young boys are participating in.
 On the weekend he gets out and about on his mountain-bike or enjoys a hack around the golf course.